 Venison Stew Recipes to Serve a Crowd

-Although this recipe makes eight-to-ten servings, you can easily stretch it out to feed a crowd.
+Although this recipe makes eight to ten servings, you can easily stretch it out to feed a crowd.
 Just add extra broth and spices.
 Then top it with your favorite homemade dumpling recipe.
 Alternatively, whip up some homemade bread condensed milk dinner rolls, or biscuits.

-Tip: This venison stew recipe works best when using an 8-liter cast-iron dutch oven.
+Tip: This venison stew recipe works best when using an 8-litre cast-iron dutch oven.
 It's going to simmer at about 300 degrees Fahrenheit for approximately 4 hours, so you want it to be in a large, sturdy pot.
 You can cook venison stew recipes using a typical electric or gas oven, in a slow cooker, or on a wood stove.
 Even better, use a cast-iron dutch oven with legs and cook it in a campfire.
 Delicious!

 Which Cuts of Venison to Use

 When choosing your stewing meat, you don't want to use your prime cuts of meat.
-Stews should be used for turning extra trimmings and less-desirable cuts of meat into a tender, hearty meal.
+Stews should be used for turning extra trimmings and less desirable cuts of meat into a tender, hearty meal.
 The lower part of the hindquarters provides excellent stewing meat as well as parts of the front legs.

 Even if you don't usually use the shanks, start adding them to your stewing pile.
 Meat that has a lot of tendons, sinew, and connective tissue make ideal cuts to use in stew preparation.
 This is because as the meat cooks, the tissues dissolve into the stew, adding richness and flavor.
 At the same time, the meat will tenderize to a more palatable texture.